-Composting is a process during which organic materials, such as carrot peels, onion skins or even that leftover pizza from Pizza Days, decompose into a rich soil.
+Composting is a process through which organic materials, such as carrot peels, onion skins or even that leftover pizza from Pizza Days, decompose into a nutrient-rich soil.
 This soil is referred to as compost.

 We do not compost bioplastics, nor do we recommend them.
-The most relevant issue for Tufts with bioplastics are logistical problems caused by forks ripping liners, their high cost, and the composting facility’s difficulty composting them as fast as other organic matter.
-From a global perspective the long term effects of mixing bioplastics in with soil that may be used to grow food is unknown.
-The philosophy of the Precautionary Principle in part guides our decision to avoid or minimize their use whenever possible.
-Additionally, we support the Northeast Recycling Council’s policy against the use of degradable additives in plastic packaging.
-For more information on bioplastics and we don’t recommend them, click here.
+They are typically expensive, and do not decompose as fast as true organic material.
+They cannot be recycled like other plastics, and they pose contamination threats if they are accidentally placed in the recycling.
+Additionally, the long term effects of mixing bioplastics in with soil that may be used to grow food are unknown.
+Thus, the philosophy of the Precautionary Principle guides our decision to avoid or minimize their use whenever possible.
+We support the Northeast Recycling Council’s policy against the use of degradable additives in plastic packaging.
+For more information on bioplastics and why we don’t recommend them, click here.